metio/terraform-provider-k8s/docs/resources/postgres_operator_crunchydata_com_postgres_cluster_v1beta1.md

 Optional:

 - `configuration` (Attributes List) Projected volumes containing custom PostgreSQL Exporter configuration.
 Currently supports the customization of PostgreSQL Exporter queries.
-If a 'queries.yaml' file is detected in any volume projected using this field, it will be loaded using the 'extend.query-path' flag: https://github.com/prometheus-community/postgres_exporter#flags Changing the values of field causes PostgreSQL and the exporter to restart. (see [below for nested schema](#nestedatt--spec--monitoring--pgmonitor--exporter--configuration))
+If a 'queries.yml' file is detected in any volume projected using this field, it will be loaded using the 'extend.query-path' flag: https://github.com/prometheus-community/postgres_exporter#flags Changing the values of field causes PostgreSQL and the exporter to restart. (see [below for nested schema](#nestedatt--spec--monitoring--pgmonitor--exporter--configuration))
+- `custom_tls_secret` (Attributes) Projected secret containing custom TLS certificates to encrypt output from the exporter web server (see [below for nested schema](#nestedatt--spec--monitoring--pgmonitor--exporter--custom_tls_secret))
 - `image` (String) The image name to use for crunchy-postgres-exporter containers.
 The image may also be set using the RELATED_IMAGE_PGEXPORTER environment variable.
 - `resources` (Attributes) Changing this value causes PostgreSQL and the exporter to restart.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers (see [below for nested schema](#nestedatt--spec--monitoring--pgmonitor--exporter--resources))